 - If there is any change in temperature due to load demand then conductor material resistance value will not change.

-- Required insulation material space between two or more conductor must be available.
+- Required insulation material space between two or more conductors must be available.

 - Busbar metal conductor should have high mechanical strength.

-- If in near future, output load limit is increased then it should have the capacity to adjust with a required load to a specific limit.
+- If in the near future, the output load limit is increased then it should have the capacity to adjust with a required load to a specific limit.